 The CSA Science & Technology sequence explores questions of identity and community: Who am I?
 What does identity mean in a scientific sense?
 How am I different from and similar to other citizens of the world?
 What is the historical impact that science knowledge has had in my community?
 How can I make a difference in the lives of the people around me by studying science?
 In both summers, students learn through exciting weekly laboratory sessions, research, and field trips.
 They work in small groups, using sophisticated equipment.
 In the first summer, they dissect a mammalian heart and eyeball, and explore the controversial issues raised by our increasing access to personal data such as Body Mass Index, facial recognition information, voice recordings, genotypes, and more.
 Whereas the first summer emphasizes the importance of science in defining who we are, the second summer challenges students to think about the role that scientific knowledge can have in their communities and the ways that they can make a difference in their homes and in their neighborhoods.
 To help students in this endeavor, the second summer’s curriculum gives practical as well as academic knowledge: heart disease and hypertension, Cardiopulmonary Resuscitation (CPR) training, genetics and genetic counseling access.
 In both summers, students create print and web portfolios that summarize their work and can be shared with their communities.

-When you write, you enter a conversation that has already been in progress.
-Writing well allows you to enter that conversation with something important to say.
-In the CSA Writing course, Scholars work on becoming more confident writers and thinkers through training and practice.
-They craft products in different genres as they write their way to understanding.
-What does it take to write a quality literacy narrative or academic essay?
+Whether you are writing or speaking, you are entering a conversation that has already been in progress.
+Either of these forms of communication allows you to enter that conversation with something important to say.
+In the CSA Writing & Speaking course, Scholars work on becoming more confident writers and speakers through training and practice.
+They craft products in different genres as they think their way to understanding, engaging deeply with rich texts about which they can write and deliver powerful arguments.
+What does it take to craft and defend a quality literacy narrative or academic essay?
 What are strategies to not only read difficult texts, but to make meaning, comprehend and maybe even enjoy reading them?
 How is writing an academic essay like having a really good conversation?
 What does it take to not only craft a technically correct piece of expository writing, but to give it voice and make it say something interesting, important and unique?
+What are the differences between speaking and writing?
+What role does the awareness of audience play when we write and when we speak?
 Through studies of strategies like annotation, close reading and summarizing, CSA Scholars learn how to focus when reading a difficult text, figure out what the author is saying, and develop a response.
-Through critically reading, brainstorming, drafting, revising, editing, conferencing and workshopping their essays, they develop the skills to write with conviction and clarity, because writing what they think and feel matters so importantly.
+Through critically reading, brainstorming, drafting, revising, editing, conferencing and workshopping their essays, they develop the skills to write with conviction and clarity, and to orally debate and defend their ideas, because writing and speaking what we think and feel matters so importantly.